A repost of reviews for the “mystery” theme that inaugurated The Bibliophagic Society book club.

 Claudius the God, by Robert Graves: I’ve been meaning to read Claudius the God ever since I finished I, Claudius two years ago, and finally I’ve gotten around to borrowing it from Lamont. [...]

-book log
+Filed in book log

-Also tagged: anne bishop, caroline stevermer, dorothy l. sayers, epistolary novel, fantasy, historical fiction, jean webster, literary fiction, orson scott card, patricia c. wrede, robert graves, roman empire, science fiction, short stories, steven brust, young adult
+Also tagged anne bishop, caroline stevermer, dorothy l. sayers, epistolary novel, fantasy, historical fiction, jean webster, literary fiction, orson scott card, patricia c. wrede, robert graves, roman empire, science fiction, short stories, steven brust, young adult